 Meningococcal meningitis is an infection found in the cerebrospinal fluid, and causes a high fever, chills and headache, pain in the back, abdomen and extremities, drowsiness, nausea and vomiting.
 A petechial rash is commonly found (purply - red, small blister like spots everywhere but the nail beds), which usually fades in 3-4 days.
 Neck and back rigidity are also present.
 In severe cases, confusion, delirium, seizures, shock, spontaneous bleeding, thrombosis and coma can occur within 24 hours of the onset of the disease.

 This is the disease we often hear/see on the TV.
 It is really fast and horrific, and usually results in media attention because of this.
-Medicos can miss the diagnosis in the early stages, making for even better news headlines.
+Medicos can miss the diagnosis in the early stages.